 The first step to adopting a cat is, well, to adopt one.
 Often, you’ll find that adopting a cat from a shelter is not only cheaper than buying privately but also, the feeling you get by giving a cat a second chance at a happy life is something that money can’t buy.

 Adoption fees tend to vary depending on the age of the cat in question, with kittens being more expensive and costing around $100 – $200, while older cats may only cost $25 – $1002.

-Typically, most adoption centers include microchipping, spaying, and neutering in the adoption fee; however, if this isn’t the case, then microchipping your cat is likely to cost around $503, while the price of spaying and neutering often varies state to state, it would be smart to save around $300 – $5004 for the procedures.
+Typically, most adoption centers include microchipping, spaying, and neutering in the adoption fee; however, if this isn’t the case, then microchipping your cat is likely to cost around $503, while the price of spaying and neutering often varies state to state, it would be smart to save around $300 – $500 for the procedures4.
 While in some states, there may be clinics that offer the surgery for $75 – $100, but in a bid to keep costs down, these will offer preoperative blood work as an optional item.

 Before you bring your cat home, you need to also ensure that you have all the tools necessary to give your new pet the home it deserves, some of which may include:

 - Bedding = $25